materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 This is a beginner-friendly exercise that takes you through the process of creating, sharing, updating, and retrieving records for BIG-MAP Archive.
 Before you start this tutorial, you should have access to a demo instance of the data repository, which enables you to try available features and commands without affecting the main instance.

-## Manual data sharing and preservation using a web browser
+## Manual data sharing and preservation

 ### Log into the demo instance